top of page

 At the heart of longevity lies cellular health.
 The idea is simple enough: treating our health at a cellular level impacts our overall wellbeing and how well our bodies function, repair themselves and produce new tissue, especially as we age.

 One of the most important mechanisms underpinning cellular health is autophagy, the body’s natural process of clearing out damaged or dysfunctional cellular components and recycling them into new building blocks.
-Autophagy is essential for maintaining cellular efficiency, yet its activity tends to decline with age so supporting this process is increasingly viewed as foundational to healthy aging.
+Autophagy is essential for maintaining cellular efficiency, yet its activity tends to decline with age so supporting this process is increasingly viewed as foundational to healthy, active aging.

 Supporting longevity through everyday nutrition